khallad2/Mongo-Express-React18/README.md

    - read completed stories and share links
    - contribute and share link and view last sentence of non-completed story

+### Prerequisites
+Mongo-db should be installed locally

+Typescript and ts-node for Backend:
+    npm install -g typescript
+    npm install -g ts-node

 ## Installation